chakra-ui/panda/website/pages/docs/references/config.md

 ### hash

-**Type**: `boolean`
+**Type**: `boolean | { cssVar: boolean; className: boolean }`

 **Default**: `false`

-Whether to hash the generated class names.
-This is useful if want to shorten the class names.
+Whether to hash the generated class names / css variables.
+This is useful if want to shorten the class names or css variables.

+Hash the class names and css variables:

 ```json
 {
   "hash": false
 }
 ```

+This

 ```tsx
 import { css } from '../styled-system/css'